BarbyKelly/quizproject/README.md

 - When Developer clicked on "Main Menu" button at the end of the Quiz, button worked as expected, by displaying the Main page

-### Blue background behind footer and container too long, on a small screen

 [Back to top](#contents)